Transport in Jersey: Buses

-Buses started running on the island in the 1920s, and by the 1930s, competition from motor buses had rendered the railways unprofitable, with final closure coming in 1935 after a fire disaster (except for the later German reintroduction of rail during the military occupation).
+Buses started running on the island in the 1920s, and by the 1930s, competition from motor buses had rendered the railways unprofitable, with final closure coming in 1936 after a fire disaster (except for the later German reintroduction of rail during the military occupation).

-Buses are operated by CT Plus Jersey, a local subsidiary of HCT Group.
-Bus service routes radiate from the Liberation Station in St Helier.
+Buses are operated by CT Plus Jersey, a local subsidiary of Kelsian Group, which was acquired in 2022 following the collapse of HCT Group.
+The service is currently branded as LibertyBus.
+All service routes radiate from the Liberation Station in St Helier.

-In 2012, it was announced that CT Plus would take over the operation of the bus service, commencing on 2 January 2013, ending 10 years of Connex service in Jersey.
-This new service is called LibertyBus.

 Parking

 Public parking in Jersey is controlled by time restrictions and payment.

 A single-yellow line along the side of the carriageway indicates a "No waiting" restriction.
 There are no double-yellow lines in Jersey.
 Parking on yellow lines is liable to a fine.

 Some on-street and off-street parking is paid parking.
 Payments operate using either Paycards or PayByPhone and is indicated with the Paycard Symbol.
 Paycards are a form of voucher payment.
 Paycards are purchased from various stores around the island and can be used by scratching the time of arrival on the relevant number of units.

 Certain car parks, such as the Waterfront, Sand Street and Ports of Jersey Car Parks use automatic number plate recognition or ticket technology with a pay upon exit system.

-Some parking is free to use however is time-restricted and a Jersey parking disc must be displayed showing time of arrival.
+Some parking is free to use, however, the parking is time-restricted and a Jersey parking disc must be displayed showing time of arrival.

 There are four main residents’ and business parking zones within St Helier.

 Air transport

-There is a single airport on the island, Jersey Airport, located in St Peter.
+There is a single airport on the island, Jersey Airport, located in St. Peter.
 It has one runway and one terminal building and has direct flights throughout the year to many United Kingdom and International destinations, including nine daily flights to London.

 Before the present airport opened in 1937, air transport was through seaplanes, which landed at West Park in St Helier.
 The first aeroplane to land in Jersey was the Sanchez Besa in August 1912.
 The first passenger flight was recorded as taking place 147 years earlier through air balloon.

 Rail transport

-Historically there were public railway services in the island, provided by two railway companies:
+Historically, there were public passenger railway services on the island, provided by two railway companies: